mostafaibrahim24/highlyavailable-webapp-IaC-nanodegree-project/README.md

-# Nanodegree IaC Project - Deploy a high-availability web app using CloudFormation
+# Nanodegree IaC Project - Deploy a highly available web app using CloudFormation
 ## Project description:
 > In this project, you’ll deploy web servers for a highly available web app using CloudFormation.
 You will write the code that creates and deploys the infrastructure and application for an Instagram-like app from the ground up.
 You will begin with deploying the networking components, followed by servers, security roles and software.